Nothing says summer like music festivals. We have the lowdown on the biggest and best festivals across the country in 2019.

 Eat the Rock, Shiga

 While Eat the Rock sounds like it was made to match Dwayne “The Rock” Johnson’s catchphrase “Can you smell what The Rock is cooking?”, its true nature is quite different.
 This rock music festival is one-of-a-kind as there is no entry free whatsoever.
 It’s completely free!
 Not only that, but the event offers ¥1,500 return shuttle bus tickets to get visitors to and from the venue with ease.
-While some might consider this a desperate attempt to get visitors to come out so far, looking at the line-up, there’s no need as some of Japan’s best ska acts will be there.
-Hey-Smith, Hot Squall, and Gelugugu are just some of the bands already announced to attend.
+While some might consider this a desperate attempt to get visitors to come out so far, looking at the line-up at past incarnations, there’s no need as some of Japan’s best ska acts will be there.

 Where: Ryuo Sogo Undo Park, Shiga